Trieste: 19th century

 In the following decades, Trieste was briefly occupied by troops of the French Empire during the Napoleonic Wars on several occasions, in 1797, 1805 and 1809.
-From 1809 to 1813, Trieste was annexed into Illyrian Provinces, interrupting its status of free port and losing its autonomy.
+From 1809 to 1813, Trieste was annexed into the Illyrian Provinces, interrupting its status of free port and losing its autonomy.
 The municipal autonomy was not restored after the return of the city to the Austrian Empire in 1813.
 Following the Napoleonic Wars, Trieste continued to prosper as the Free Imperial City of Trieste (Reichsunmittelbare Stadt Triest), a status that granted economic freedom, but limited its political self-government.
-The city's role as Austria's main trading port and shipbuilding centre was later emphasised with the foundation of the merchant shipping line Austrian Lloyd in 1836, whose headquarters stood at the corner of the Piazza Grande and Sanità (today's Piazza Unità d'Italia).
-By 1913 Austrian Lloyd had a fleet of 62 ships comprising a total of 236,000 tons.
-With the introduction of the constitutionalism in the Austrian Empire in 1860, the municipal autonomy of the city was restored, with Trieste becoming capital of the Austrian Littoral crown land (Österreichisches Küstenland).
+The city's role as Austria's main trading port and shipbuilding centre was later emphasised by the foundation of the merchant shipping line Austrian Lloyd in 1836, whose headquarters stood at the corner of the Piazza Grande and Sanità (today's Piazza Unità d'Italia).
+By 1913, Austrian Lloyd had a fleet of 62 ships totalling 236,000 tonnes.
+With the introduction of constitutionalism in the Austrian Empire in 1860, the municipal autonomy of the city was restored, with Trieste becoming capital of the Austrian Littoral crown land (Österreichisches Küstenland).

-In the later part of the 19th century, Pope Leo XIII considered moving his residence to Trieste or Salzburg because of what he considered a hostile anti-Catholic climate in Italy following the 1870 Capture of Rome by the newly established Kingdom of Italy.
+With anti-clericalism on the rise in the rest of the Italian peninsula due to the Kingdom of Piedmont-Sardina's bellicose policies towards the church and its estates, Pope Leo XIII at times considered moving his residence to Trieste or Salzburg.
 However, Emperor Franz Joseph rejected the idea.
-The modern Austro-Hungarian Navy used Trieste as a base and for shipbuilding.
-The construction of the first major trunk railway in the Empire, the Vienna-Trieste Austrian Southern Railway, was completed in 1857, a valuable asset for trade and the supply of coal.
+Trieste, along with Rijeka (Fiume), served as an important base for the Imperial-Royal Navy, which in the first decade of the 20th century embarked on a major modernisation programme.
+With the construction of the Austrian Southern Railway, the first major railway in the Empire, in 1857, Trieste acquired a significant role in the trade of coal.

-In 1882, an Irredentist activist, Guglielmo Oberdan, attempted to assassinate Emperor Franz Joseph, who was visiting Trieste.
-Oberdan was caught, convicted, and executed.
-He was regarded as a martyr by radical Irredentists, but as a cowardly villain by the supporters of the Austro-Hungarian monarchy.
-Franz Joseph, who reigned another 34 years, never visited Trieste again.
+Trieste had long been home to Italian irredentist sentiment, as evidenced by the activity at Caffè Tommaseo.
+In 1882 this fervour culminated in an attempted assassination of Emperor Franz Joseph at the hands of Wilhem Oberdank (Guglielmo Oberdan), while His Majesty was visiting the city.
+The perpetrator was arrested, tried, found guilty and ultimately sentenced to death.
+His legacy was regarded as worthy of martyrdom status by fellow irredentists, while monarchical elements regarded his actions as ignominious.
+The Emperor, who went on to reign for thirty-four more years, never again visited Trieste.

 20th century

-At the beginning of the 20th century, Trieste was a bustling cosmopolitan city frequented by artists and philosophers such as James Joyce, Italo Svevo, Sigmund Freud, Zofka Kveder, Dragotin Kette, Ivan Cankar, Scipio Slataper, and Umberto Saba.
-The city was the major port on the "Austrian Riviera".
+At the beginning of the 20th century, Trieste was a bustling cosmopolitan city frequented by artists and philosophers.
+James Joyce was a long-stay tourist between 1904 and 1915.
+Joyce worked on Dubliners and Ulysses while in Trieste.
+His students included Italo Svevo and a bookshop run by Umberto Saba was near Joyce's apartment.
+Other authors with roots in Trieste include Claudio Magris, Jan Morris, Fulvio Tomizza, Enzo Bettiza, Susanna Tamaro, and Ernesto Nathan Rogers.
+Sigmund Freud, Zofka Kveder, Dragotin Kette, Ivan Cankar, and Scipio Slataper have also been associated with Trieste.
+The city was the major port on the Austrian Riviera, a term used in tourist marketing.